 Week Six Full time teaching responsibilities University Supervisor observations may occur any time during weeks three - seven.
-Submit lesson plans for a full day to MT and US Include integration of technology/multidisciplinary opportunities/the arts Attend faculty meetings and other school activities Conference with MT Select one assessment from learning segment and attach to end of assessment commentary Define and submit evaluation criteria you will use to analyze student learning Collect and analyze student work Mentoring Teacher Review Weekly Report Sign weekly activity report verification Intern Send electronic version of Weekly Report (Form 102E) to US Submit/file lesson plans Week Seven Full time teaching responsibilities University Supervisor observations may occur any time during weeks three - seven.
-Submit lesson plans for a full day to MT and US Include integration of technology/multidisciplinary opportunities/the arts Select 3 work samples (one with specific learning needs) Summarize learning of whole class Submit feedback Attend faculty meetings and other school activities Conference with MT Mentoring Teacher Review Weekly Report Sign weekly activity report verification Intern Send electronic version of Weekly Report (Form 102E) to US Submit/file lesson plans Week Eight Full time teaching responsibilities University Supervisor observations may occur any time during weeks three - seven.
-Submit lesson plans for a full day to MT and US Include integration of technology/multidisciplinary opportunities/the arts Attend faculty meetings and other school activities Conference with MT Analyze evidence of language use Analyze evidence of student learning and plan next steps Answer commentary prompts Mentoring Teacher Review Weekly Report Sign weekly activity report verification Complete Final Evaluation (Form 103) and discuss evaluation with candidate and send to US Intern Send electronic version of Weekly Report (Form 102E) to US Submit/file lesson plans Phase out of full time teaching Phase out means "to bring or come to an end gra dually; ease out of service."
+Submit lesson plans for a full day to MT and US Include integration of technology/multidisciplinary opportunities/the arts Attend faculty meetings and other school activities Conference with MT Select one assessment from learning segment and attach to end of assessment commentary Define and submit evaluation criteria you will use to analyze student learning Collect and analyze student work Mentoring Teacher • Review Weekly Report • Sign weekly activity report verification Intern • Send electronic version of Weekly Report (Form 102E) to US • Submit/file lesson plans Week Seven Full time teaching responsibilities University Supervisor observations may occur any time during weeks three - seven.
+Submit lesson plans for a full day to MT and US Include integration of technology/multidisciplinary opportunities/the arts Select 3 work samples (one with specific learning needs) Summarize learning of whole class Submit feedback Attend faculty meetings and other school activities Conference with MT Mentoring Teacher • Review Weekly Report • Sign weekly activity report verification Intern • Send electronic version of Weekly Report (Form 102E) to US • Submit/file lesson plans Week Eight Full time teaching responsibilities University Supervisor observations may occur any time during weeks three - seven.
+Submit lesson plans for a full day to MT and US Include integration of technology/multidisciplinary opportunities/the arts Attend faculty meetings and other school activities Conference with MT Analyze evidence of language use Analyze evidence of student learning and plan next steps Answer commentary prompts Mentoring Teacher • Review Weekly Report • Sign weekly activity report verification • Complete Final Evaluation (Form 103) and discuss evaluation with candidate and send to US Intern • Send electronic version of Weekly Report (Form 102E) to US • Submit/file lesson plans Week Nine Phase out of full time teaching - phase out means "to bring or come to end gradually; ease out of service."
 It is expected that you gradually turn back the subjects that you have been teaching full time.
-Submit lesson plans for phase out lessons to MT and US Include integration of technology/multidisciplinary opportunities/the arts Observe other teachers Attend faculty meetings and other school activities Final Exit Conference with MT Complete analysis of evidence of language use Complete analysis of evidence of student learning and plan next steps Complete answers to commentary prompts Mentoring Teacher Review Weekly Report Sign weekly activity report verification Sign Summary Report (Form 105) Complete EDUCATEAlabama (Form 104) and send to US Complete Subject Area Assessment - electronic and send to US Intern Send electronic version of Weekly Report (Form 102E) to US Submit/file lesson plans Submit hard copy of signed Summary Report (Form 105) to US or Coordinator of Field and Clinical Experiences
+Submit lesson plans for phase out lessons to MT and US Include integration of technology/multidisciplinary opportunities/the arts Observe other teachers Attend faculty meetings and other school activities Final Exit Conference with MT Complete analysis of evidence of language use Complete analysis of evidence of student learning and plan next steps Complete answers to commentary prompts Mentoring Teacher • Review Weekly Report • Sign weekly activity report verification • Sign Summary Report (Form 105) • Complete Alabama Teacher Observation Tool (ATOT) (Form 104) and send to US • Complete Subject Area Assessment - electronic and send to US Intern • Send electronic version of Weekly Report (Form 102E) to US

-Complete evaluation of MT (Form 106E) and send to Coordinator of Field and Clinical Experiences (you will receive an email with link to fill this out) See List of Intern Assignments and Other Documentation Complete EDUCATE Alabama self-evaluation form (Form 104) and send to US Evidence list for additional items Coordinator of Field and Clinical Experiences (you will receive an email with link to fill this out) • See List of Intern Assignments and Other Documentation
+Submit/file lesson plans Submit hard copy of signed Summary Report (Form 105) to US or Coordinator of Field and Clinical Experiences Complete Alabama Teacher Observation Tool (ATOT) self-evaluation form (Form 104) and send to US Complete evaluation of MT (Form 106E) and send to Coordinator of Field and Clinical Experiences (you will receive an email with link to fill this out) See List of Intern Assignments and Other Documentation Evidence list for additional items -- --